moveit/moveit_tutorials/doc/planning_with_approximated_constraint_manifolds/planning_with_approximated_constraint_manifolds_tutorial.rst

 Constraints can be defined in joint space and Cartesian space where the latter is either orientation or position based.
 While planning a trajectory, each joint state needs to follow all of the set constraints, which is performed by rejection sampling by default.
 For more information see `Representation and Evaluation of Constraints <../planning_constraints/planning_constraints>`_.

-Rejectio sampling for each joint state might lead to very long planning times, especially when the constraints are very restrictive and the rejection rate is correspondingly high. `Sucan et al <http://ioan.sucan.ro/files/pubs/constraints_iros2012.pdf>`_ present an approach where they compute an approximation of the constraint manifold beforehand and perform trajectory planning in that.
+Rejection sampling for each joint state might lead to very long planning times, especially when the constraints are very restrictive and the rejection rate is correspondingly high. `Sucan et al <http://ioan.sucan.ro/files/pubs/constraints_iros2012.pdf>`_ present an approach where they compute an approximation of the constraint manifold beforehand and perform trajectory planning in that.
 The OMPL plugin contains the functionality to do that for a given set of constraints and save it in a database.
 In later instances the database can be loaded to use for constrained planning with any OMPL planner which strongly reduces planning time.